Bob5k/DocsFocus/docs/manual-test-plan.md

 5. **Disable for Domain**
    - On an auto-detected site (e.g., MDN), press “Disable on this domain”.
-   - Confirm features deactivate even with ADHD Mode ON.
+   - Confirm features deactivate even with Focus Mode ON.
    - Press “Re-enable on this domain” to restore default behavior.

 ## Settings Regression